Mesa Verde National Park Travel Guide

 Explore the best sights, entertainment, and shopping with our top choices and insider tips.

-Ancient artifacts: Mesa Verde is a time capsule for the Ancestral Puebloan culture, which flourished between 700 and 1,400 years ago; more than...
+Ancient artifacts: Mesa Verde is a time capsule for the Ancestral Puebloan culture, which flourished between 700 and 1,400 years...
 Read more

 Mesa Verde National Park: Shadows of the Centuries, by Duane A. Smith, discusses the history and current issues facing the park....
 Read more

 Morefield Campground is the only option within the park, and it’s an excellent one.
-Reservations are accepted; it's open late May through early...
+Reservations are accepted; it's open late May...
 Read more

 Mesa Verde is home to 640 species of plants, including a number of native plants found nowhere else.
-Its lower elevations feature many varieties...
+Its lower elevations feature many...
 Read more